The Main Components of an Effective Visual Management System

 Area Information Boards

-An area information board is used to communicate operational status updates to ensure all employees are on the same page.
-Daily meetings can be conducted in front of the board to discuss the previous day’s issues and plan for the work ahead.
-These stand-up meetings can also be useful to facilitate handovers in multi-shift operations.
-All aspects of an operation can be discussed during these meetings, so information on boards should be fresh and up-to-date in order for the meetings to be effective.
+An area information board serves as a tool for communicating operational updates to ensure consistent awareness among all employees.
+Conducting daily meetings in front of these boards facilitates discussions on previous day’s issues and enables planning for upcoming activities.
+These stand-up meetings are particularly valuable to facilitate handovers in multi-shift operations.
+All aspects of an operation can be addressed during these meetings, hence, information on boards should be fresh and up-to-date in order for the meetings to be effective.

 • Performance metrics.